Philly Style Bulgogi Cheesesteak

 In a small mixing bowl, combine all the sauce ingredients and mix well; set aside.

 Heat oil in a skillet over medium high heat.
 Add onion and cook until softened and slightly caramelized.
-Add beef slices and stir fry together until beef is browned.
+Throw beef slices and stir fry together until beef is browned.

 Add fresh chili and the sauce.
 Cook until everything is well heated through.